-After Inactivating An Existing Collector, Customer Site Gets Wrongly Assigned To A New Collector Automatically
+After Inactivating an Existing Collector, Customer Site Gets Wrongly Assigned to a New Collector Automatically

-Last updated on MARCH 08, 2017
+Last updated on FEBRUARY 03, 2019

-Information in this document applies to any platform.
+Oracle Receivables - Version 12.1.3 and later Information in this document applies to any platform.

 After Inactivating a Collector which is linked to an existing Customer Accounts or Sites, a "Random" collector is getting assigned to the Customer at Account or Site level.

 Further investigation has shown that after making the Old Collector Active again, the form shows the correct Collector value at both the levels.

 Responsibility: Receivables Responsibility